enzo-project/enzo-dev/doc/manual/source/tutorials/ControllingDataOutput.rst

 Even when you are running simulations with a long dtDataDump, sometimes you may want to see or analyze the interim datadumps.
-Using dtInterpolatedDataDump, you can control enzo to check if it should start outputting interpolated data based on the time passed (dtInterpolatedDataDump < dtDataDump).
+Using dtInterpolatedDataDump, you can control Enzo to check if it should start outputting interpolated data based on the time passed (dtInterpolatedDataDump < dtDataDump).

 ::